morishin8838/Test/README.md

     e.g  (http://nbviewer.ipython.org/github/morishin8838/nbviewer/blob/master/index.ipynb)
 3. you can download files above button.

-## Set up nbviewer server to opparation in local PC.
+## Set up nbviewer server to operate in local PC.
 As you know, we can introduce nbviewer server besed on the repo [nbviewer/jupyter](https://github.com/jupyter/nbviewer).
 it is easy to introduce it using "docker". but I'm not familiar with "docker".:cry:  and then I also introduced nbserver in using of private network. here is my procedure.